hachyderm/community/community.hachyderm.io/content/en/docs/account-types/bot-accounts.md

        requests, this is a bot account, suggest account to others, and hide your social graph"
        width="400px" />
+- Bots must be clearly marked as bots so that people can easily opt-out of bot posts if they wish.
-- Bots are required to put the `#hachybots` hashtag in _all_ posts to allow users to opt into, or out of, bot posts.
+  - Almost all bots are required to have the `#hachybots` hashtag in all posts so users can easily opt-out.
+  - Invited / approved bots for comunity benefit may be allowed to bypass this rule as long as the account itself is clearly marked as a bot account.

 #### Restrictions on Behavior